parodos-dev/parodos-dev.github.io/documentation/latest/dev/guide.md

 ## Maven profiles

 The `integration-test` Maven profile is designed to facilitate integration testing.
-This profile is specifically triggered when using the `-P integrationtest` command-line option.
+This profile is specifically triggered when using the `-P integration-test` command-line option.

 The `integration-test` profile is responsible for executing integration tests